code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/clark-county.md

 ## Clark County teachers:

 Code.org has partnered with Clark County School District.
-We're looking for more local teachers — in these districts and beyond — to join professional development programs.
+We're looking for more local teachers to join professional development programs.

 ### Grades K-5 (open to all elementary school teachers, in any district)